tkalejandro/hackathon-mongolia-restaurant/README.md

 ```
 For the fairness of this event.
 This 3 days code will not change.
 Only comments might be added in the future or changes in the README file.

+This project: Got First Place.
+At Hackathon 2.0 from Digital Career Institute.
 ```

 # HACKATHON - Stir It Up